Daviedavie100/Investigating_dataset_project/README.md

 ![alt text](image-10.png)

-### Comparison betweeen Cristiano Ronaldo and Lionel Messi Development: Period 2008-2016
+### Comparison between Cristiano Ronaldo and Lionel Messi Development: Period 2008-2016

 ![alt text](image-11.png)

 ### Player Age and, Overal Performance
-- Players are at different age in different seasons
+- Players are at different ages in different seasons
 - We use birthday and date columns to calculate player age and analyze:
 - (a) Age distribution.
 - (b) Peak performance age for players.